istio/istio.io/content/en/docs/tasks/observability/metrics/lightstep/index.md

 ---
-title: Cloud Observability from ServiceNow
+title: Viewing Istio Metrics in Cloud Observability from ServiceNow
-description: How to configure the proxies to send tracing requests to Cloud Observability (formerly Lightstep).
+description: This task shows you how to use OpenTelemetry to ingest and view Istio metrics in Cloud Observability (formerly Lightstep).
 weight: 11
-keywords: [telemetry,tracing,lightstep, servicenow, cloud observability]
+keywords: [telemetry, metrics ,lightstep, servicenow, cloud observability]
 aliases:
  - /docs/tasks/telemetry/distributed-tracing/lightstep/
 owner: istio/wg-policies-and-telemetry-maintainers